 Put side-by-side, though, you’ll notice the superior image quality of the iPhone 5C – it offers better colour reproduction and contrast.

-8. The 5C has 4GThe iPhone 4S is just a bit too old to have 4G connectivity – it was first launched in 2011.
+The iPhone 4S is just a bit too old to have 4G connectivity – it was first launched in 2011.
 Predictably, the iPhone 5C has 4G as standard.

 It’s a good time to get on-board with the 4G revolution too, as all the main networks are starting to launch their own 4G plans – until now you only had the choice of EE or nowt.
 It was the first company to bring a 4G network to the UK.